MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/reporting-services-management-pack-monitoring-configuration.md

   - SSRS Instance is not using too much memory resources
   - There is no memory configuration conflict between SSRS Instance and SQL Server Database Engine (if both components are running on the same server)
   - Other processes allow enough memory resources for the SSRS Instance
-  - A number of failed report executions per minute is below the threshold for the given SSRS Instance
+  - Number of failed report executions per minute is below the threshold for the given SSRS Instance

 ## Performance of SQL Server Reporting Services Installation